Biblioranking fundamental physics: Ranking papers

 \subsection{PaperRank of papers: results}

 We compute the PaperRank by constructing a graph (and its transition matrix) having all papers as nodes and citations as links.
-We consider the full \inspire database, as detailed in appendix \ref{App:ArXiv1}.
-Generally, a few hundred iterations of eq.~\eqref{eq:google} are necessary for a percent level convergence.
-We also check our result against the {\tt PageRankCentrality} Mathematica function finding agreement.
+We consider the full \inspire database, as detailed in \app{ArXiv1}.
+Generally, a few hundred iterations of \eq{google} are necessary for a percent level convergence.
 The computation takes a few minutes on a laptop computer.

-Table~\ref{topcited0} (table~\ref{topranked0}) shows the top-cited (top-ranked) papers in the \inspire database.
+\Tabl{topcited0} (\tabl{topranked0}) shows the top-cited (top-ranked) papers in the \inspire database.
 Top-ranked papers correspond to the papers with top PaperRank and tend to be old famous ones, even with a relatively small number of citations.
 Top-cited papers, ranked with the usual counting of the number of citations, tend to be modern, in the view of the inflation in the rate of citations.
-The same effect was observed in ref.~\cite{Chen:2006fs}, which applied the PageRank algorithm to the sub-set of papers published on Physical Review.
+The same effect was observed in \reff{Chen:2006fs}{by \cite{Chen:2006fs}}, who applied the PageRank algorithm to the sub-set of papers published on Physical Review.

 The difference between the two rankings is partly due to the fact that PaperRank penalises recent papers.
 Papers tend to accumulate citations for about 10-20 years, while the rank continues growing with time, and is highly suppressed for younger papers.